3box/3box-profile-edit-react/README.md

 ## How it Works
 #### Architecture
-The Edit Profile plugin implements simple `set` & `get` methods on both the [Profiles API](https://docs.3box.io/api/profiles) and the [Spaces API](https://docs.3box.io/api/storage) for standard fields (`Name`, `Emoji`, `Description`) depending on which profile the user chooses as their default (`3Box` or `App`), but will use only the Spaces API for custom fields added by the developer passed as a prop to the component.
+The Edit Profile plugin implements simple `set` & `get` methods on both the [Profiles API](https://docs.3box.io/api/profiles) and the [Spaces API](https://docs.3box.io/api/storage) for standard fields (`name`, `image`, `coverPhoto`, `emoji`, `description`) depending on which profile the user chooses as their default (`3Box` or `App`), but will use only the Spaces API for custom fields added by the developer passed as a prop to the component.
 Both methods are made available via the [`3Box.js SDK`](https://github.com/3box/3box-js).
 After a user has set which default profile they'd like to use, by setting a boolean to the key `isAppProfileDefault` in the space's public store, the dapp should appropriately fetch from that profile elsewhere in the dapp.

 #### Authentication
 Prior to first render of the Edit Profile component, the dapp should have already run `const box = await Box.openBox(userAddress, ethereumProvider)` and `const space = await box.openSpace(spaceName)` and passed both the `box` and `space` objects as props of the same name.